Self-gravitating fluid flows with Gowdy symmetry near cosmological singularities: Introduction

-Our objective is to provide a mathematically rigorous analysis of a class of {\sl solutions to the Einstein equations,} describing non-homogeneous matter spacetimes when the matter content is a {\sl perfect compressible fluid.} We attempt here to elucidate the coupling between the spacetime geometry and the matter content which is determined by the Einstein equations.
-Due to the limitation of the mathematical techniques available for the Einstein equations, it is reasonable to restrict attention to a class of spacetimes enjoying some symmetry and focus on Gowdy symmetry, that is, we assume that the spacetimes admit two commuting, spacelike Killing fields and that the spatial topology is the $3$-torus $T^3$.
+We present a mathematical analysis of a class of {solutions to the Einstein-Euler equations} describing inhomogeneous matter spacetimes, when the matter content is a {\sl perfect compressible fluid.} We attempt to elucidate the coupling between the spacetime geometry, which is determined by the Einstein equations, and the matter content, whose evolution is governed by the Euler equations, in a situation when the gravitational field diverges near a ``cosmological singularity'' or ``Big Bang''.